 Via WebEx

-Pedro Hernandez, Legal and Policy Director California Common Cause offers their support and encouragement for this RCV Reporter program, especially for the language component and he further commented this is a model for outreach providing clarity and transparency.
+Pedro Hernandez, Legal and Policy Director, California Common Cause, offered his support and encouragement for this RCV Reporter program, especially for the language translation component.
+He further commented this is a model for outreach, providing clarity and transparency.

-Lauren Girardin, League of Women Voters of San Francisco indicated the importance of equal accessibility via language issues as well as a variety of access issues such as screen readers, etc. and is supportive of this program as it provides a clear path toward important information and voting transparency.
+Lauren Girardin, League of Women Voters of San Francisco, indicated the importance of language access as well as a variety of access issues such as screen readers, etc. and is supportive of this RCV Reporter program as it provides a clear path toward important information and transparency of election results.

-Jen Tse, League of Woman Voters offered the suggestion to have Chinese candidate’s name to include a translation of their Chinese name.
+Jen Tse, League of Woman Voters of San Francisco, offered the suggestion to use candidates’ Chinese names, for those who have them.

-Preston Jordan, Albany (Alameda County) City Council Member expressed his interest in this program, especially the first and third round posting and the candidate ordering.
-Albany started using Ranked Choice Voting in 2022 and this program is of specific interest and Councilman Jordan expressed his appreciation for the program and its RCV features.
+Preston Jordan, Albany (Alameda County) City Council Member expressed his interest in the RCV Reporter program, especially the first and third round posting and the candidate ordering.
+Albany started using Ranked Choice Voting in 2022 and this program is of specific interest.
+Council Member Jordan expressed his appreciation for the program and its RCV features.

-John Palmer as a long-time San Francisco voter and business owner stated is appreciation and support for this RCV program and hopes it is implemented.
+John Palmer, a long-time San Francisco voter and business owner, stated his appreciation and support for this RCV program and hopes it is implemented.

-Steve Chessin, Santa Clara County Citizens’ Advisory Commission on Elections stated he was impressed with the RCV Results Reporting and indicated Santa Clara County uses the same Dominion equipment and they are considering changing their elections to RCV.
+Steve Chessin, Santa Clara County Citizens’ Advisory Commission on Elections stated he was impressed with the RCV Results Reporting.
+He indicated Santa Clara County uses the same Dominion equipment, and they are considering changing their elections to RCV.
 He believes if San Francisco implements VP Jerdonek’s RCV Results Reporting then Santa Clara County could also use it; additionally, this would be a great service to the RCV Community throughout California.

 6. Fair, Independent, and Effective Redistricting for Community Engagement Committee Updates

-Commissioner and FIERCE Chair Dai provided an overview regarding the FIERCE Committee activities regarding July, August and September meetings, specifically the ongoing proposed reforms and related process and deadlines.
-July meeting focus was on the presentation by Dr. Sara Sadhwani, a commissioner on the 2020 California Citizens Redistricting commission and her expertise regarding the process and challenges of redistricting reforms in Los Angeles.
-The August and September meetings focused on reviewing the proposed reforms – AB1248 and AB764 – both of which have passed the legislature and are awaiting the signature of the governor, media talking points, the April 2022 City Attorney memo, and reviewing the information Commissioner Parker had synthesized into a precise PowerPoint deck entitled: “Proposed Reforms for Fair & Effective Independent Redistricting.”
-This report highlights the structure of the committee, line drawing criteria, funding, process, and timing and Chair Dai reviewed how these items were presented and discussed at the August and September meetings as well as legislative timelines.
+Commissioner and FIERCE Chair Dai provided an overview regarding the FIERCE Committee activities during July, August, and September meetings.
+The July meeting focus was on the presentation by Dr. Sara Sadhwani, a commissioner on the 2020 California Citizens Redistricting Commission, who shared her expertise regarding the state process as well as challenges of redistricting reform in Los Angeles.
+The August and September meetings focused on reviewing the proposed reforms – AB1248 and AB764 – both of which have passed the legislature and are awaiting the signature of the governor.
+Commissioner Parker synthesized reforms into a PowerPoint deck entitled: “Proposed Reforms for Fair & Effective Independent Redistricting.”

+Chair Dai reviewed highlights of the FIERCE Committee’s discussion of each component in the deck, including the structure of an independent redistricting commission, line drawing criteria, funding, process, and timing, and legislative timelines.
+Commissioner Bernholz asked a question about financial disclosures and Commissioner Hayden Crowley raised a question about whether major donors should be excluded from serving.
+Chair Dai asked other Commissioners to raise any other concerns or issues they would like the Committee to address.
+Because many of the reforms are interdependent, the Committee will meet October 30 to formally vote on a package to present to the full body.

 Public Comment